 Managing Innovation Among 15,000 Staff Members

-Undaunted by the large scale of the project, the QPS took every opportunity to invite participation across multiple communication channels including email newsletters, in-person events, ordinary meetings, social media, website messaging, screensavers, and even postcards.
+Undaunted by the large scale of the project, the QPS took every opportunity to invite participation across multiple communication channels.
+Channels include email newsletters, in-person events, ordinary meetings, social media, website messaging, screensavers, and even postcards.
 Successful idea contributions were rewarded with small incentives like pens and coffee cups.

 A Response to Every Idea

 One particularly important aspect of iCOP was a commitment from the beginning that team moderators would respond to every idea submitted.
-They were instructed to ask questions, stimulate discussion, provide advice, and connect key decision-makers.
-Furthermore, team moderators were instructed that when they rejected an idea, they were to explain why they did so.
+They were instructed to ask questions, stimulate discussion, provide advice, and connect with key decision-makers.
+Furthermore, team moderators were instructed when they rejected an idea.
+They were to explain why they did so.